gar-r/okki-status/readme.md

 okki-status --debug
 ```

+_Note_: only one instance of okki-status can run at the same time, so you will need to stop any running instances before starting in debug mode _including_ the instance started by your window manager.

 ### Modifying the default config

 Configuration is done by modifying the `config.go` file in the root level of the source folder, and rebuilding the application.